FrankCCCCC/blog/content/posts/nngp_ntk.md

 It is very surprise that **NTK doesn't depend on the input data but the inital weights**.
 Well, why doesn't NTK depend on the input data?
 Actually, it is proved by [another work](https://arxiv.org/abs/2012.00152) that neural network is just a kernel machine.
 It is a quite interesting work but I wouldn't cover in this article.

-To summary, **the weights of an infinite-width network almost don't change during training.
+To summary, **the weights of an infinite-wide network almost don't change during training.
 As a result, the kernel always stay almost the same.** We can use NTK to analyze many properties of neural network and the neural networks are no longer black boxes.

 # Papers
 NNGP